The Best RV Mattress for 2021

-Making it wider than the platform may not be a very good idea (imagine being close to the edge, and having the feeling you are going to roll off) but you COULD potentially make it longer than your platform.
+Making it wider than the platform may not be a very good idea (imagine being close to the edge and having the feeling you are going to roll off).
+However, you CAN potentially make it longer than your platform.

-You can find videos on YouTube of people cutting their mattresses.
+You can certainly find videos on YouTube of people cutting their mattresses.

-What do you do when you have a special sized mattress to have to cover?
+What do you do when you have a special sized mattress to cover?
 If yours is not a standard size, you need special sheets and bedding.

 There are also alternatives to traditional sheets which we will also cover.
 (No pun intended.
 Heh.)

-There are RV sized sheets for sale out there.
+There are RV-mattress sized sheets for sale out there.
 Some are made like traditional sheets, and others are made sort of like a sleeping bag.

-This may apply for you especially if you have a wonky sized mattress.
+This may work for you.
+Especially if you have a wonky sized mattress.